-A further examination reveals that the boundary between the trend component and the AR component differs among the three economic time series.
-The cyclical period at which the power spectrums of the trend and the AR component intersect is one and a half years for CPI, 1.3 years for M2+CDs, and 1.9 years for IIP (Figure 19).
+Table 4 The Power Spectra of the Growth and Cyclical Components Extracted by HP d.: with drift term t.: with time trend is 1.5 years for CPI, 1.3 years for M2+CDs, and 1.9 years for IIP (Figure 15).
 The reason for these differences may be as follows.
 M2+CDs exhibits relatively smooth variations because it has a strong trend component and a weak cyclical component.
 Therefore, in DECOMP, the stochastic difference equation that is supposed to capture a trend movement captures part of the short-term variations to minimize the AIC.
-In contrast, IIP is dominated by strong short-term variations, since the model avoids the AIC from increasing.
-Therefore the stochastic difference equation clearly recognizes and eliminates short-term variations, which are instead captured by the AR equation.
-As a result, the trend component of M2+CDs contains more short-term components than that of IIP.27
+In contrast, IIP is dominated by strong short-term variations, since the model keeps the AIC from increasing.
+Therefore, the stochastic difference equation clearly recognizes and eliminates short-term variations, which are instead captured by the AR equation.
+As a result, the trend component of M2+CDs contains more short-term components than that of IIP.